 Commonwealth v.
 Overby, 836 A.2d 20, 24 (Pa.
 2003); see also Commonwealth v.
 Ludwig, 874 A.2d 623, 631-632 (Pa.
 2005).
-As with specific intent to kill, the jury may infer malice based on the defendant's use of a deadly weapon on a vital part of the victim's body.
+As with specific intent to kill, the jury may infer malice based on a defendant's use of a deadly weapon on a vital part of the victim's body.

 Commonwealth v.
 Hitcho, 123 A.3d 731, 746 (Pa.
 2015)(citing Commonwealth v.
 Arrington, 86 A.3d 831, 840 (Pa.
 2014), cert. denied, 135 S.Ct.
 479 (2014)).
-As previously noted, the evidence clearly established that the Defendant used a deadly weapon on a vital part of the victim's body; therefore, the evidence was sufficient to establish malice for third degree murder and aggravated assault.
+As previously noted, the evidence clearly established that Appellant used a deadly weapon on a vital part of the victim's body; therefore, the evidence was sufficient to establish malice for third degree murder and aggravated assault.

-The Defendant avers the Commonwealth failed to disprove self-defense beyond a reasonable doubt where all uncontested evidence established that the victim and at least one friend jumped the Defendant.
+Appellant avers the Commonwealth failed to disprove self-defense beyond a reasonable doubt where all uncontested evidence established that the victim and at least one friend jumped Appellant.
 The evidence was not uncontested.
-The Commonwealth presented evidence that although the victim approached the Defendant neither the victim nor his friend punched the Defendant or jumped him.
-Archie Bell testified that neither he nor the victim punched Mr. Williams and on one else was with them at the time.
+The Commonwealth presented evidence that although the victim approached Appellant neither the victim nor his friend punched Appellant or jumped him.
+Archie Bell testified that neither he nor the victim punched Appellant and on one else was with them at the time.
 N.T., April 12, 2016, at 36-37.
-Christofer Snyder testified that he saw the Defendant, his baby's mother (Shariah Worthy), and two Indian/Native American-looking men (the victim and Archie Bell) discussing something loudly or having an irritable moment.
+Christofer Snyder testified that he saw Appellant, his baby's mother (Shariah Worthy), and two Indian/Native American-looking men (the victim and Archie Bell) discussing something loudly or having an irritable moment .
 N.T., April 12, 2016 at 104-105, 118.
 They were just at the end of the building talking.
 Id. at 116.
 He didn't see the two men running down the street toward the end of the building.
 Id.
 He didn't see any altercation; he heard noises and he heard them talking loudly.
 Id. at 119.
-He also didn't see the shooting but he heard what he initially thought was a firecracker then saw the girl running across the street saying "he's got a gun."
+He also didn't see the shooting but he heard what he initially thought was a firecracker and then he saw the girl running across the street saying "he's got a gun."
 Id. at 107, 110.

-Even assuming for the sake of argument that the evidence was uncontested that the victim and/or one of his friends threw the first punch or "jumped" the Defendant, the evidence was not uncontested with respect to the victim or any of his friends displaying a knife.
-In other words, even if the evidence had been uncontested that the Defendant would have been justified in using nondeadly force, it was not uncontested that the Defendant was justified in using deadly force.
+Even assuming for the sake of argument that the evidence was uncontested that the victim and/or one of his friends threw the first punch or "jumped" Appellant, the evidence was not uncontested with respect to the victim or any of his friends displaying a knife.
+In other words, even if the evidence had been uncontested that Appellant would have been justified in using non-deadly force, it was not uncontested that Appellant was justified in using deadly force.

-The Defendant was not entitled to stand his ground and use deadly force in this case, because he illegally possessed the firearm.
+Appellant was not entitled to stand his ground and use deadly force in this case, because he illegally possessed the firearm.
 Pennsylvania's self-defense statute states: